 You’re right about the drums sounding different on the Artful Dodger stuff.
-That music was meant to fit into the DJ sets at the time, and Craig’s stuff sounded purposefully different so it would work on radio and be accepted in the US.
-But even though we made “Born To Do It” with a US market in mind, I found it a bit annoying that critics in the US would later say, “This is a UK garage album “; you see it on Wikipedia too.
-There’s nothing about the album that was UKG, apart from “Rewind”, which is an Artful Dodger track, and “Fill Me In”.
-But even “Fill Me In” was originally an Artful Dodger remix of BBMak, which we took the guitar riff from.
-That track was only meant to bride the gap between the UKG scene and the R&B music we wanted to make.
-So I think people just over-associated Craig with Artful Dodger, and called his album “garage”, when in fact it’s an R&B/pop record.
+That music was meant to fit the DJ sets of the time, whereas Craig’s stuff sounded different so it would work on radio and be accepted in the US.
+But even though we made “Born To Do It” with an American market in mind, I found it a bit annoying that critics in the US would later say, “This is a UK garage album “; you see it on Wikipedia too.
+There’s nothing on “Born To Do It” that was UKG apart from “Rewind”, which is an Artful Dodger track, and “Fill Me In”.
+But even “Fill Me In” was originally an Artful Dodger remix of BBMak that we took the guitar riff from.
+It was only meant to bridge the gap between the UKG scene and the R&B music we wanted to make.
+So I think people just over-associated Craig with Artful Dodger and called his album “garage”, when in fact it’s an R&B/pop record.

 When I look on Wikipedia and Discogs, I see names like Wayne Lawes and Ceri Evans as being involved in the production of “Born To Do It”.
 Why is that?
 Were there any other people involved, apart from yourself?